rm3l/rhdh-must-gather/README.md

 ## Using with OMC (OpenShift Must-Gather Client)

-The namespace inspection output is fully compatible with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), a powerful tool for interactive must-gather analysis used by Red Hat Support teams.
+The namespace inspection output is fully compatible with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), a powerful tool for interactive must-gather analysis used by Support teams.

 **Note**: Namespace inspection is now **collected by default**, so all must-gather outputs are OMC-compatible.